nishantHolla/system/README.md

 ## sis

-sis (system interface service) is a collection of C++ libraries that provide convenient calls to functions that perform some small but essential system related tasks.
-Saving the need to rewrite them again for every application.
+sis (system interface service) is a collection of C++ libraries that provide convenient calls to functions that perform some small but essential system related tasks, saving the need to rewrite them again for every application.

 ## config